-4.6 Advanced Animation 1 - Core Area: 3D Character Animation: Theory, Methods and Techniques
+4.6.
+Advanced Animation 1 - Core Area: 2D or 3D Character Animation: Theory, Methods and Techniques

-This program element the student begin to work with more complex animation tasks and continue to expand on the work methods in a 3D animation software.
+In this program element the students begin to work with more complex animation tasks and continue to expand on the work methods in 2D or 3D animation.
 Students learn to analyze and applying reference for animals and bi-pedal characters for interaction scenes.
 Performance, staging, posing, intention and attitude come more into play as the students progress.
-Analysis of physics and animation style begins to emerge.
+Analysis of physics and animation style begins to deepen as they develop more mastery of the subject.